Frequency Response: 20Hz-20Khz, -0.1db, 2Hz-400KHz, -3dB

 Tube or Solid State Balanced Headphone Amplifier

 Status: Out of stock.
-Shipping the week of March 25th.
+Estimated shipping the week of April 7th.

 Wait.
 Tube or solid-state?
 Yes.
 Not only is Mjolnir 2 the only balanced tube hybrid headphone amp, it introduces our all-new LISST solid-state tube option for a 100% solid-state option.
 In terms of performance, it is a unique end-game headphone amp fully ready for any headphone, from IEMs to the hardest-to-drive planars.